 - We don’t love the aesthetic

 The Nitecore NU25 MCT UL might be the niftiest little headlamp you didn’t know existed — or that you needed.
-But if you’re someone who has gotten caught out in the dark during a run that’s gone a little too long and wished you had something other than your phone to light your way back home, you’ll appreciate this little light that you can keep permanently stowed in your hydration vest.
-With a very reasonable price, there’s no reason not to have it around.
+But if you’re someone who has gotten caught out in the dark during a run that’s gone a little too long and wished you had something other than your phone to light your way back home, you’ll appreciate this little light.
+With a very reasonable price, there’s no reason not to keep it permanently stowed in your hydration vest.

 Our only complaint with this headlamp is its aesthetic.
-We can hardly ding something so wonderful just on looks; however, it does remind us of a kid’s toy headlamp.
+We can hardly ding something so wonderful just on looks, but it does remind us of a kid’s toy headlamp.

 Actual Weight: 1.6 ounces (46 grams) | Maximum Light Output: 400 lumens | Battery Source(s): 700-mAh rechargeable (included)

-Shop the Nitecore NU25 MCT ULBest Ultralight Running Headlamp — Runner-Up: Petzl Bindi ($50)
+Shop the Nitecore NU25 MCT ULBest Emergency Running Headlamp: Petzl Bindi ($50)

 - Great backup light